RhinoHealth/user-resources/examples/generalized-compute/README.md

-# Rhino Health Examples - Generalized Compute
+# Rhino FCP Examples - Generalized Compute
-This folder contains examples for using Rhino Health's Generalized Compute capability
+This folder contains examples for using Rhino FCP's Generalized Compute capability

 ## Table of Contents

 - [dcm2png](./dcm2png/README.md) - Process input CSV and DICOM files and transform the DICOM to png format, storing CSV, DICOM, and other files as outputs.
 This is runs multi-step code (executing multiple python files sequentially)
 - [extract-dicom-tags](./extract-dicom-tags/README.md) - Process input CSV and DICOM files and extract DICOM tags from the input, storing these in the output CSV file.
 Read the list of tags from a dynamic run-time parameter
 - [gpu-with-conda](./gpu-with-conda/README.md) - Perform operations with cudf using GPUs in remotely executed code, building the container image using conda